LukePerry14/lukeperry_AS_FDE_takeaway_task/README.md

 ## 5. Results + Analysis

-Results are from a full 100-persona run across 3 questions.
-WD is normalised by the ordinal scale range so scores are comparable across questions.
+Results are from a full 100-persona run across 3 questions and wasserstein distance is normalised by the ordinal scale range so scores are comparable across questions.
+Scores are reported as the output of a single run due to time constraints.
 The uniform distribution over answer options serves as an upper bound — any strategy above this is worse than random.

+The main takeaway is that backstory methods win on more abstract policy-belief questions, socialised QA wins on the harder sentiment question, and all four strategies comfortably beat the uniform ceiling across the board.

 ### INEQ5_i_W54